PennyLaneAI/pennylane-cirq/doc/index.rst

 Features
 ========

-* List the features provided by the plugin here.
-This can include:

-* The devices made available to PennyLane, as well as any special features of the devices

-* The core PennyLane operations and observables supported

-* Any additional operations and observables provided by the plugin
+* Access to Cirq's simulator backend via the `cirq.simulator` device

+* Support for all PennyLane core functionality

-To get started with the PennyLane Strawberry Fields plugin, follow the :ref:`installation steps <installation>`, then see the :ref:`usage <usage>` page.
+To get started with the PennyLane Cirq plugin, follow the :ref:`installation steps <installation>`, then see the :ref:`usage <usage>` page.

 Authors
 =======

-John Smith.
+Johannes Jakob Meyer

 If you are doing research using PennyLane, please cite our papers: